Skip to main content

 This network involves your kidneys, your brain, your nervous system, and, crucially, your hormones.
 The widening (vasodilation) and narrowing (vasoconstriction) of your arteries, the volume of fluid in your bloodstream, and the elasticity of your vessel walls all contribute to the final reading on the cuff.

 The question of Anastrozole’s influence, therefore, lies at the intersection of these two stories.
 By intentionally modifying your estradiol levels, you are adjusting a key signaling molecule that has a direct line of communication with your cardiovascular regulatory network.
-Estradiol itself helps to promote vasodilation, contributing to and maintaining healthy blood pressure.
+Estradiol itself helps to promote vasodilation, contributing to vascular health and maintaining healthy blood pressure.

 When its levels are significantly lowered by an aromatase inhibitor, this beneficial influence can be diminished.
 The investigation into Anastrozole and blood pressure is an exploration of this very specific and impactful biological cross-communication.